 Pumping after breastfeeding increases milk supply for these reasons:

-- The more your breasts are stimulated, the more milk you will make.
+• The more your breasts are stimulated, the more milk you will make.

-- Whenever you stimulate your breasts, your brain makes the hormone prolactin.
+• Whenever you stimulate your breasts, your brain makes the hormone prolactin.
 More stimulation means more prolactin, and that usually means more milk.

-- How completely your breasts are drained affects breast milk production.
+• How completely your breasts are drained affects breast milk production.
 Most babies take about eighty percent of the available milk.
 That tells your body that the amount it is making is right.
 If you drain all the milk, it tells your body to make more.
 If your baby is consistently leaving more than 20% behind, then your body will start to decrease milk production.

 This is one of those times when you want to time pumping so that you don’t take food away from your baby.
-Begin pumping no longer than 15-20 minutes from the end of your baby’s feeding.
+Remember, begin pumping no longer than 15-20 minutes from the end of your baby’s feeding.
 That way, you only take the leftovers.
 You also send the message to make more milk.

 If you wait an hour after feeding, you will get more milk.
 But that is because it is coming out of the next feeding.

-HANDS-ON PUMPING
+DO HANDS-ON PUMPING

 Hands-on pumping is when you massage and compress your breasts during and right after pumping.
 You will need a hands-free pumping bra or tank to do this.